 The Intelligible-Intellective Realm, also called the Noetic-Noeric Realm, is the second of the spiritual realms in the Intelligible Cosmos.
 This realm acts as a bridge between the Intellective Realm and the Intelligible Realm.

-The Intelligible-Intellective Realm is not simply a bridge, however.
-This is the realm where the quality of Life reigns supreme.
+The Intelligible-Intellective Realm isn’t merely a bridge, however.
+This is the realm where the quality of Life carries dominion.
 Life has already formed in the Intelligible Realm, but merely as a sub-quality of Being.
 Here, though, we find Life as Life; not as an aspect of Noetic Being or Noeric Intellect.
 As such, this part of the Triad belongs to Life.

 It is at this level the “monads of the Forms,” the Intelligible-Intellective Gods, are found.